 If the forecast system works, African cities need significant on the ground support.

-Could South Africa’s recent flooding have been foreseen?
+Could South Africa’s flooding in 2022 have been foreseen?
 It has long been a challenge for scientists and engineers around the world.

 Weather forecasting is complex and challenging.
 The process entails three steps: observation, analysis and communication.